Professor of Chemical Biology and Medicinal Chemistry, UNC Eshelman School of Pharmacy

 Accepting Rotation Students

 Nearly all biological processes are driven by the same fundamental event: protein conformational changes.
-The mechanics that govern how proteins “morph” their three-dimensional structures into alternative conformations need to be understood in order to understand the biochemical basis of protein function.
-Our research is aimed at atomic resolution characterizations of the structural and dynamic properties of proteins and their interactions with other proteins, ligands, and small molecule drugs.
-Towards this goal, we are making extensive use of heteronuclear NMR spectroscopy and other experimental and theoretical tools.
-NMR spectroscopy is ideal for our studies, as hundreds – even thousands – of structural and motional “spin probes” are uniformly distributed throughout any given protein.
-We have a general interest in the role of dynamics in protein function and allostery.
+The dynamic nature of proteins is now widely appreciated but not well understood since dynamics are not evident from static structural images.
+Our research is aimed at atomic resolution characterizations of protein dynamics and how dynamics contribute to function, especially allosteric communication and regulation.
+Towards this goal, we employ protein NMR spectroscopy in conjunction with other chemical biology and biophysical tools.
+NMR is ideal for our studies, as hundreds – even thousands – of structural and motional “spin probes” are uniformly distributed throughout any given protein.

 NMR and other methods